Blogs

-Stay connected with The Musical Theater Project through stories, updates, and reflections on the art of musical theater.
-Here you’ll find behind-the-scenes features, event highlights, and articles that explore its history, impact, and enduring magic.
+Stay connected with The Musical Theater Project through stories and reflections on the art of musical theater.
+Here you’ll find behind-the-scenes features and articles that explore its history, impact and enduring magic.

-The Musical Theater Project is delighted to unveil its 2025–26 season—a rich, thoughtfully curated journey through the American musical.
+The Musical Theater project is offering the 2025-26 season—a rich, thoughtfully curated journey through the American musical.
 From beloved standards to Broadway’s most poignant moments, this year’s performances invite you to rediscover the songs and stories that have shaped our cultural imagination.
 With each event, we aim to create meaningful experiences that engage the heart, stir the memory, and celebrate the enduring artistry of musical theater.

 Hail, Cryer & Ford!